TipsDisclosure: This post may contain affiliate links. That means if you buy something we get a small commission at no extra cost to you(learn more)

 But you can also draw from life by drawing an apple, a chair, or a car without a photo.

 The phrase “drawing from life” does not mean the same thing as “life drawing”.
-The idea of drawing from life is just practicing drawing while working from the real world.
+The idea of drawing from life is just drawing from the real world.

 But life drawing and figure drawing are basically synonyms and mean the same thing: to practice drawing from a live model in various poses in a model room.